 How can I pay off my Company Debt?

-So if your cash flow allows and you have support from creditors, then you may informally carry this out.
+So if your cash flow allows and you have support from creditors, you may informally carry this out.
 But take care, as you may be held liable for company liabilities.

 How may you pay its debts?
 Explore finance options raising additional working capital, either through commercial finance, as loans or additional investors.
 Again, tread carefully and seek advice.

-Finally, then therefore consider an Insolvency Procedure.
+Finally, consider an Insolvency Procedure.

 Formal insolvency, whether it is rescue or recovery, requires a licensed Insolvency Practitioner who will then explore options with you.